temporalio/tcld/README.md

 ```

 ### Delete user from your account:
 To delete a user from your account, run the following command.
-User will be removed from your account and have all permissions revoked.
+The user will be removed from your account and have all permissions revoked.
 ```
 tcld user delete -e <user-email>
 ```